 So, her BMI is 24.4, which falls at the high end of the "healthy weight" range.

 The BMI guidelines are the same for women and men.
-A BMI under 19 indicates that you're underweight; a BMI from 19 to 25 suggests a healthy weight; a BMI from 25 to 30 means you're probably overweight; BMI from 30 to 40 indicates obesity, and a BMI over 40 denotes morbid obesity.
+A BMI under 19 indicates that you're underweight; a BMI from 19 to 25 suggests a healthy weight; a BMI from 25 to 30 indicates overweight; and a BMI from 30 to 40 indicates obesity.

 Healthy Waist and Waist-to-Hip Measurements